jmharvey1/MCUFriend_STM32CUBEIDE/Build Docs/ReadMe.txt

 Note, this same method of linking your black pill decoder to your computer can also be used when the decoder is running in one of its two Debug Modes.

 Finally, if you prefer to construct this decoder using a PCB mother board, rather than the jumper method shown in the video, contact W8DU (via QRZ.com) for board & pricing.
+Or you can order your own PCBs, from JLCPCB, using the ..._JLCPCBfiles_... .zip files, found in this respository.